minimec/riptools/README.md

 # riptools
-GUI for abcde + cueape (Automatisationii of terminal CD rip workflow with a YAD based GUI
+GUI for abcde + cueape (Automatisation of my terminal CD rip workflow with a YAD based GUI